rollandvass/rollandvass/README.md

 # Oh.. you found me.
 Hi there, I'm Rolland! 👋
-<h4>I'm a 3rd-year CS student who likes to press keys and scroll on Stack Overflow instead of TikTok.
+<h4>I'm a CS graduate who likes to press keys and scroll on Stack Overflow instead of TikTok.
 Welcome to my profile!</h4>

 The rule I go by in life:
 ```java